-Evaporated milk is fresh milk with 60% of the water is removed through dehydration.
-This type of milk is mostly canned and can be stored for 12 to 18 months on the shelf or up to seven days in a glass container in the fridge.
+Evaporated milk is fresh milk with 60% of the water removed through dehydration.
+This type of milk is mostly canned and stored for 12 to 18 months on the shelf or up to seven days in a glass container in the fridge.

 You can try any of the following easy-to-cook recipes that I have compiled (source cited).